fabricjs/fabricjs.com/posts/demos/_posts/2020-01-15-custom-controls-polygon.md

 ```
 We will use this absolute position after we have modified the polygon.

-Then we swap the dragged point with the new one, we recalculate the width/height and pathOffset of the polygon ( basically we reinitialize its dimensions ).
+We then swap the dragged point with the new one, and recalculate the width, height, and pathOffset of the polygon (basically reinitializing its dimensions).

-Now to keep its position steady, we want to know the point that represent the anchor point, in what position is now relative to polygon size.
+Now to keep its position steady, we want to know the point that represents the anchor point, and in what position it is now relative to the polygon's size.

 ```
 var newX = (fabricObject.points[anchorIndex].x - fabricObject.pathOffset.x) / fabricObject.width,
     newY = (fabricObject.points[anchorIndex].y - fabricObject.pathOffset.y) / fabricObject.height;
 ```
-Now newX and newY represent the point position with a range from -0.5 to 0.5 for X and Y.
+The newX and newY variables now represent the point position with a range from -0.5 to 0.5 for X and Y.
 Fabric supports numeric origins for objects with a range from 0 to 1.
-This let us use the relative position as an origin to translate the old absolutePoint we find before.
+This let us use the relative position as an origin to translate the old absolutePoint we found before.

 ```
 fabricObject.setPositionByOrigin(absolutePoint, newX + 0.5, newY + 0.5);